-Colleen Kennedy-Karpat teaches film and media studies in the Department of Communication and Design at Bilkent University, where she also directs the MA program in Media and Visual Studies.
-Her research focuses on national and transnational film cultures, genre, stardom, and adaptation in France and Hollywood.
-She completed her PhD in French at Rutgers University in 2011.
+For more than a decade, Colleen Kennedy-Karpat (PhD French, Rutgers University, 2011) has taught film and media studies in the Department of Communication and Design at Bilkent University.
+Since 2015, she has also directed the M.A. program in Media and Visual Studies, teaching graduate courses in film studies and advising a range of film- and media-related thesis projects.
+Her own research focuses on national and transnational film cultures, genre, stardom, and media adaptations.

 Dr. Kennedy-Karpat serves as Associate Editor of the journal Adaptation (Oxford University Press), where she also helmed a special issue on Adaptation and Nostalgia (2020) whose introductory essay discusses the HBO adaptation of Watchmen and the hauntological nostalgia of Disney’s live-action remakes.
 She also served on the organizing committee for the online conferences Gender and Sustainability: Agnès Varda’s Sustaining Legacy / “Virtual Varda” (2020) and Teaching Women’s Filmmaking (2021), both hosted by Istanbul Bilgi University.